-Scientists have isolated the genetic sequence for the spike protein and recreated its genetic (mRNA) sequence.
-By familiarizing the immune system with the mRNA of the virus’ spike protein it triggers the body to make antibodies against the spike protein, which allows the body to quickly and effectively fight off future infections of the intact virus.
+Our immune system naturally recognizes the spike protein as foreign and triggers our body to develop antibodies against the protein.
+This allows the body to quickly and effectively fight off future infections of the intact COVID-19 virus.

-How effective are the mRNA vaccines to SARS-CoV-2 that are approved by Health Canada?
+How effective are the vaccines to SARS-CoV-2 that are approved by Health Canada?

 Have the vaccines for COVID-19 been studied in people with IBD?